 You’re going to refrigerate this for one hour.

 Perfect time to clean up the kitchen and sit with a nice cup of coffee or tea and get back to that book!
 ORRR, you can check out some of the other posts:

-- How to Make a Farmhouse Wreath that Sparkles!
+- How to Make Minestrone Soup with Tortellini and a Kick!